CHRS Knowledge Base

 9. CSU Pre Check Audit Report

-Expand or collapse content Will LCD be delivering any queries in CHRS?
+Will LCD be delivering any queries in CHRS?

 Yes, the LCD Delivered Queries for CHRS provides a standard set of reporting options, campuses also have the ability to create their own private queries to meet specific business needs.